TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 It also has a Launcher integrated so you can launch your Games quick and optimize afterwards.<br/>
 Also it has small Menus like the Tool and App Menu where you can add Programs by editing the Script.

-This is just a Template so more Features like disabling more Task / Services, auto Ocerclocking with MSI Afterburner or Programs named above could be implemented.<br/>
+This is just a Template so more Features like disabling more Task / Services, auto Overclocking with MSI Afterburner or Programs named above could be implemented.<br/>
 Obviously you need to add games if you wanna use the Game Launcher.<br/>
 There is a Test Menu you can enter from every select screen when you type test to test things when editing the Script.